timmywil/jquery.minlight/README.md

 			"<div class='lightbox'>" +
 				"<a href='#' class='lightbox-close ir'>X</a>" +
 			"</div>"
-		// onOpen, onClose cannot be extended with data-*, so they are included in defaults
+		// onOpen, onClose cannot be extended with data-*, so they are not included in defaults
 		// they can be passed on creation or changed with the `option` method };